 Lassen National Forest covers 1.2 million acres across seven North Eastern Counties in California.
 The forest surrounds the Lake Almanor Basin providing a natural playground for hiking, mountain biking, horseback riding, fishing, mushroom picking, gold panning, and Off-road opportunities in the spring, summer, and fall months.

-Special Places within Lassen National Forest
+Unique Places within Lassen National Forest

 We highly recommend the Hat Creek Rim Overlook on Hwy 44.
 It is a seasonal rest stop with restrooms and pay binoculars.
-On a clear day you have views of Lassen Peak, Mt.
-Shasta and the valley which covers Burney and Fall River Mills.
+On a clear day, you have views of Lassen Peak, Mt.
+Shasta, and the valley which covers Burney and Fall River Mills.

 Just west of Hwy 89/36 junction on the south side of the Hwy. is Spattercone Nature Trail.
-An easy 1.7 mile loop and a great hike when other hikes in Lassen Volcanic National Park are still covered in snow.
+An easy 1.7-mile loop and a great hike when other hikes in Lassen Volcanic National Park are still covered in snow.

 Almanor Recreation Trail which runs 19 miles along the west shore of Lake Almanor.